What is an Open API?

 MBTA v3 API

-Trip Planning and Mobile Payment Integration
+Integrated Trip Planning and Payment

 Trip planning apps can use open APIs to integrate multimodal trip planning with mobile ticketing platforms and alerts. aTa Bus in the Flint Hills region of Kansas integrates trip planning through Transit App with Token Transit mobile fare payment to provide a single location for users to plan a trip, see real-time crowding levels on the bus, track their bus, and pay their fare.
+These tools work together thanks to open APIs between vendors.

 Topics